spaceorc/codingame2017-code4life/README.md

 will come from enemy being produced his samples.
 This strategy moves robot to LABORATORY module and produces collected samples in s best way, defined in *ProduceOrder* and *ProduceOrderDefaultComparer* classes.

-## Pack
-Packs all .cs files in solution into one .cs file as it required by codingame.

 ## Experiments
 Project for experiments.
 Entry point for replaying game turns from dumps